ticdat/tidy_tested_safe/README.md

 This repo is deliberately very thin.

 The `tts_scnd_course_files` directory has the all the files you need to build the 6 releases of the `tts_scnd` package.
 This is the coursework for the Tidy Tested Safe course.

-The Tidy Tested Safe course is in the **Tidy_Tested_Safe_Book.pdf** file in this repo.
+To follow the Tidy Tested Safe course, just read the **Tidy_Tested_Safe_Book.pdf** file in this repo.

 A partial guide to various repos in the [ticdat](https://github.com/ticdat) **organization**  are as follows.